Patrick Colbeck: Environment

-Colbeck has publicly stated that it is his opinion that wireless technology represents the #1 environmental issue of our day.
+Colbeck has publicly stated that it is his opinion that wireless technology represents the primary environmental issue of the present day.
 In December 2018, he hosted a forum in Lansing to discuss the benefits and risks of wireless technology such as smart meters, cell phones and 5G networks.
 During his tenure, he introduced legislation which he claimed would empower consumers with increased choice as to the source of their electricity.

 Controversy

-He has been widely criticized for his remarks at a public forum featuring former member of the Muslim Brotherhood Kamal Saleem and former Department of Homeland Security affiliated counter-terrorism expert Phil Haney.
+He was widely criticized in 2018 for his remarks at a public forum featuring former member of the Muslim Brotherhood Kamal Saleem and former Department of Homeland Security affiliated counter-terrorism expert Philip Haney.
 During the forum, he referenced a document entered as evidence in the federal trial U.S. vs Holy Land Foundation called the "Explanatory Memorandum".
 The "Explanatory Memorandum" contains the Muslim Brotherhood's outline for what they refer to as "civilization jihad" in America.
 It cites organizations such as the Muslim Students Association as means to that end.
 The Muslim Students' Association is cited in the Explanatory Memorandum as an organization affiliated with the Muslim Brotherhood.
 Colbeck made a point of highlighting that Abdul El-Sayed, one of his Democratic Party opponents, was Vice President of the Muslim Students Association at the University of Michigan.
 Abdul El-Sayed responded to Colbeck's remarks, calling for the GOP Field to condemn Islamophobia and racism, and to Colbeck, "You may not hate Muslims, but Muslims definitely hate you."

-During a public forum where he discussed belief in not utilizing tax increases, the Senator referred to his 72k salary as 'fixed income' since it remained constant throughout his 8 years of public service.
+During a public forum where he discussed belief in not utilizing tax increases, the Senator referred to his $72,000 salary as 'fixed income' since it remained constant throughout his eight years of public service.
 Critics took issue with his assertion, with some viewing the statement as insensitive to people of lower income levels.
 "I often use the term 'fixed' to describe variables that are constant," Colbeck claimed in a statement.
 "For example, I regularly refer to 'fixed' and 'variable' costs in financial discussions.
 Plus, I like to fix things and we have many problems in state government that can benefit from this attitude."

-Colbeck called for the repeal of the Michigan Business Tax as a freshman state senator, claiming this and other cuts could save the state of Michigan $5.7 billion annually.
-When this became a House Bill and it was time to vote on the repeal, he voted "No" citing issues with the legislation increasing taxes on seniors and property.
+Colbeck called for the repeal of the Michigan business tax as a freshman state senator, claiming this and other cuts could save the state of Michigan $5.7 billion annually.
+When it became a House bill and it was time to vote on the repeal, he voted "no", citing issues with the legislation increasing taxes on seniors and property.